-If you’re looking for a secure password manager, NordPass and LastPass are some of the popular choices for you.
+If you’re looking for a secure password manager, there are some really popular choices such as the free password manager by goodcloudstorage.net, NordPass, and LastPass.
 Subscribing to the best password manager will help you create and store passwords conveniently and securely.
 Notably, different password managers have unique points that should guide you in making the right choice.
 LastPass has been in the game longer than NordPass, but both have competitive features worth looking into before you make an uninformed conclusion.
 Below is a detailed comparison of the two password managers to help you determine the best for you.

 Both password managers have a straightforward user interface with convenient tabs and options for all your options and shortcuts.
 LastPass’s interface is clear thus easy to organize and use.
 The interface provides a consistent user experience no matter whether you’re accessing it on a mobile device, desktop, or browser.
 However, the lack of recent evolution of LastPass’s user interface puts the password manager behind NordPass as it may not incorporate new design languages.